Malpas Online Logo

 By 1881 he had taken over from Thomas as both headmaster and post master, continuing to run the school until the end of 1893.

-In 1883 Matthew Henry Danily, then the headmaster of Malpas Grammar School, had opened the Malpas Social Club and Institute in what is now the Lloyds Bank building in Church Street.
+In 1883 Matthew Henry Danily, then the headmaster of Malpas Grammar School, had opened the Malpas Social Club and Institute in Church Street.

-This provided, for young men, such facilities as billiards and a reading room supplied with newspapers and other appropriate material, in a bid to keep the men off the streets, out of the pubs and away from the many worldly temptations which surrounded them!
+The social club provided for young men, such facilities as billiards and a reading room supplied with newspapers and other appropriate material, in a bid to keep the men off the streets, out of the pubs and away from the many worldly temptations which surrounded them!
+An early version of a youth club?

-The Institute moved into the Jubilee Hall after it had opened in 1888.
+The Institute moved into the Jubilee Hall after it was opened in 1888.

 Sometime after 1893 he retired from the school, while retaining his position as post master, and sold it as a going concern to Aubrey Shuttlewood, who already ran a chemist's shop in Malpas.